 Brava stands up to hurricanes

-Traditional asphalt shingles can get blown off the roof by strong winds, but Brava roofing provides wind protection in excess of 110 mph and has Miami-Dade County acceptance for high-velocity hurricane winds.
+Traditional asphalt shingles can get blown off the roof by strong winds, but Brava tiles are tested and approved to withstand wind speeds of up to 188MPH with ring shank nails and up to 211MPH with high wind screw installation and has Miami-Dade County acceptance for high-velocity hurricane winds.

 Brava is moisture and mold-resistant